 - You can just follow this link to download the form:

 This is how the Aadhaar enrolment/correction form looks like.

 Fee for Aadhaar Card

-- Registration for Aadhaar card is absolutely free of any charges.
+- Registration for an Aadhaar card is absolutely free of any charges.

-- The government has been promoting Aadhaar card for a very long time now and has made all the efforts to render Aadhaar card to each and every individual residing in the country.
+- The government has been promoting the Aadhaar card for a very long time now and has made all the efforts to render Aadhaar card to every individual residing in the country.